Two Crossings of the Katy Railway

 branches

-would provide a connection between Denison and Dallas via Greenville, continuing to the
+provided a connection between Denison and Dallas via Greenville, continuing to

-branch lines, MP chartered new railroads to accomplish the
+branch lines, MP chartered new railroads (as subsidiaries of the Katy) to accomplish the

 work.
 For the Dallas - Hillsboro branch, the Dallas & Waco Railroad was

-established in late 1886 as a subsidiary of the Katy.
+established in late 1886.
 Financial and legal issues

 At the end of 1887,

-construction stopped as Gould's vast rail empire entered a period of financial
+construction stopped as Gould's rail empire entered a period of financial

 turmoil.
-The financial issues were mostly elsewhere, but in Texas, Gould's problem was the election of James S. "Jim" Hogg in November, 1886 as
+The issues were mostly with Gould railroads located elsewhere, but in Texas, Gould's problem was the election of James S. "Jim" Hogg as

-Texas Attorney General.
+Texas Attorney General in November, 1886.
 The focus of Hogg's campaign had been his claim that

 Texas railroads were guilty of poor service, poor facilities, price-fixing and

 other violations of their charters and other state laws.
-During 1887, Hogg
+Hogg

 began filing lawsuits against various railroads including the I&GN and the Katy.

-Deferred maintenance had caused the I&GN to deteriorate leading to poor service and routine
+Deferred maintenance had caused the I&GN infrastructure to deteriorate leading to poor service and routine

 accidents.
 Gould was unconcerned; travelers were thankful for any